-xsim run_sineGen -gui -wdb simulate_xsim.wdb -view xsim_waveConfig Where:
+xsim run_sineGen -gui -wdb simulate_xsim.wdb -view xsim_waveConfig where:

-- run_sineGen -gui: Specifies the simulation snapshot that you generated using xelab, and launches Vivado simulator in GUI mode. - -wdb: Specifies the file name of the simulation waveform database file to output, or write, upon completion of the simulation run. - -view: Opens the specified waveform configuration file within the Vivado simulator GUI.
+• run_sineGen -gui: Specifies the simulation snapshot that you generated using xelab, and launches Vivado simulator in GUI mode.

+- -wdb: Specifies the file name of the simulation waveform database file to output, or write, upon completion of the simulation run. - -view: Opens the specified waveform configuration file within the Vivado simulator GUI.

-Note: You can use the waveform configuration file specified above, or use the tutorial_1.wcfg file that you created in Lab #2 of this tutorial.
+Note: You can use the waveform configuration file specified above, or use the tutorial_1.wefg file that you created in Lab #2 of this tutorial.

-The Vivado Simulator GUI opens and loads the design (Figure 33).
+The Vivado Simulator GUI opens and loads the design (see the following figure).
 The simulator time remains at 0 ns until you specify a run time.
 Run the simulation and explore the design.